Deportes Tolima: 2010s

-The club finished first in the 2010 annual table, and qualified for the first stage of the 2011 Copa Libertadores.
-Usually the first-placed team qualifies for the group stage, but since the second placed team, Once Caldas, was the champion, the spot was passed down to them.
+The club finished first in the 2010 aggregate table, and qualified for the first stage of the 2011 Copa Libertadores.
 In the first stage, Tolima produced a massive upset by beating Ronaldo's Corinthians 2–0.
 In the next few days after the match, Ronaldo announced his retirement, with the match against Tolima being the last of his professional career.
 The Colombian club progressed to the group stage with high expectations after the win against Corinthians, but finished third and was eliminated, including a humiliating 6–1 defeat to Cruzeiro.

 In 2014, Tolima won the Copa Colombia for the first time in the club's history, beating Independiente Santa Fe in the finals 3–2 on aggregate.

-In June 2018, Tolima won its second league title, beating Atletico Nacional in the finals in spectacular fashion.
-During the second leg in Medellín, Tolima were down 2–1 on aggregate in the 90th minute, and everyone was getting ready for the trophy celebration.
-However, Danovis Banguero scored in the last kick of the game at the 94th minute, which sent the game into a penalty shootout that Tolima won 4–2, ending Nacional's 35 game unbeaten streak and a 15-year drought between titles.
-In the 2018 Finalizacion, they finished first in the regular season table, but were eliminated by finalists Independiente Medellin 2–4 on aggregate in the semi-finals.
+In June 2018, Tolima won its second league title, beating Atlético Nacional in the 2018 Apertura finals.
+The first leg played in Ibagué ended with Atlético Nacional winning 1–0.
+During the second leg in Medellín, Tolima were down 2–1 on aggregate in the 90th minute, but while the local fans were getting ready for the trophy celebration, Danovis Banguero scored in the last play of the game at the 94th minute to equalize the aggregate score and send the game into a penalty shootout, which Tolima won 4–2, ending Nacional's 35 game unbeaten streak and a 15-year drought between titles.
+In the 2018 Finalización, they finished first in the regular season table, but were eliminated by finalists Independiente Medellín 4–2 on aggregate in the semi-finals.

+2020s

+Deportes Tolima won their third league title in the 2021 Apertura tournament, three years after their last Primera A title.
+The team managed by Hernán Torres reached the finals after placing fifth in the first stage and knocking out Deportivo Cali and La Equidad in the tournament's knockout stages.
+They faced Millonarios in the final series, with the first leg played in Ibagué ending in a 1–1 draw.
+The second leg in Bogotá saw Millonarios take the lead with a goal by Daniel Ruiz in the 23rd minute, only for the Pijao side to stage a comeback in the second half with a brace by Juan Fernando Caicedo, winning the series 3–2 on aggregate.
+Deportes Tolima also reached the final series of the 2021 Finalización, having the chance to win a league double, but were defeated by Deportivo Cali 3–2 on aggregate.

+The 2021 Apertura title qualified Deportes Tolima for the 2022 Superliga Colombiana, in which they once again faced the 2021 Finalización champions, Deportivo Cali.
+Tolima won their first Superliga title after drawing 1–1 in the first leg played at Estadio Deportivo Cali and winning 1–0 in the second leg played at home.